 We set out to solve the growing problem of complexity and resource management in computing operations at any scale.
 Rescale’s cloud control plane approach enables customers to unify any cloud and any workload with analytics to gain a full-stack understanding of HPC hardware and software, including current consumption, spend, and cost-efficiency.

 Born out of Rescale’s co-founders’ need to aggregate computing resources to optimize commercial airliner designs, our technical DNA is geared towards helping customers unify their resources, understand their data, and take action on it.
 In 2020, we launched business management capabilities for IT and HPC pros in order to give them visibility and control over their computing operations.
 With this release, Rescale advances those capabilities with automation based on computing resource intelligence to ensure smooth business continuity while minimizing risk to the business.

 Global and Enterprise-Grade HPC Management for Any Scale Organization

-Intelligent Computing Automation capabilities on Rescale empower science and engineering teams that depend on HPC while ensuring IT control to limit business risks.
+Intelligent Resource Automation capabilities on Rescale empower science and engineering teams that depend on HPC while ensuring IT control to limit business risks.
 Administrators can now set policies together with engineering, security, and finance stakeholders to ensure best practices are followed and compliance standards are met.
 With the ICA feature set, Rescale account administrators can harness: